cloud-whisperer/cloud-whisperer/README.md

 | 🤝 Cross-Functional Execution         | Collaborated with engineering and compliance stakeholders                                                         | Aligned technical execution with enterprise security objectives                         |

-## <br>Experience:<br>
-- Home-lab projekts with STIG-aligned lockdown of Ubuntu and Rocky Linux servers.
-<br>- Oracle, and MySQL database administration.
-<br>- Familiar with secure deployments, using multi-layered authentication
-   protocols.
-<br>- Systems administration, including SSO/LDAP/Shibboleth integrity
-   post-checks.
-<br>- Network automation of cloud platform resources using Terraform and
-  Ansible.
-<br>- Recognised for effective cross-functional collaboration, and proficiency in
-  air-gapped and compliance-driven environments.

 ---